 Why give to Samaritan’s Purse?

 Samaritan’s Purse abides by the highest standards of financial and biblical integrity.
-We are a registered Canadian charity in good standing with the federal government, the Better Business Bureau and the Canadian Council of Christian Charities.
+We are a registered Canadian charity in good standing with the federal government and the Canadian Centre for Christian Charities.
 Please visit our Financial Accountability page to learn more.

 If you’re still prayerfully considering whether Samaritan’s Purse is a charity you’d like to help, we encourage you to read this enthusiastic endorsement from one of our longtime supporters.